izgwein/WD-SEATWORK-3/readme.md

   <h3 align="center">Seatwork 3: Footer & Header</h3>
 </div>
 <div align="center">
-  This is for demonstrating skills in HTML and CSS with Multiple Pages, Effects and Container Manipulations.
-Providing a Different Versions of Headers and Footers.
+  This is a seatwork in using only HTML and CSS that focuses not only in designing multiple HTML pages <br>but also the use of different effects in CSS to make different headers and footers of a website.
 </div>

 <br />